 Egg and Rice Bowls

-- 1 to 2 cups cooked rice (use your favourite variety) (that's about ½ cup to 1 cup of uncooked rice)
+- 1 to 2 cups cooked rice (use your favourite variety)

 - ½ tablespoon butter